 - High in protein – Low in fat!

-– Only free range calfs
+- Only free range deers are used

-- Ideal size for all breeds
+- Ideal for teething puppies

 What kind of treats are suitable for your breed, size and age of dog or cat?
 We recommend that your pet consumes treats under supervision, especially when trying out a new treat.
 Many dogs are inclined to want to wolf down a treat without even chewing so watch over all sizes and ages until you are sure they can manage without choking incidents.
 Cats generally will gnaw on a treat without trying to consume it in seconds.
 Smaller dogs naturally may find shanks bones etc a little large, and large pooches may try to gobble medium size harder treats without chewing, older pets with dental problems would need a softer chew, so it’s a matter of judging on your pet’s size and eating behaviours.